se-edu/learningresources/contents/architecture/RESTArchitecturalStyle.md

 REST stands for *Representational State Transfer*.
 It is the architecture style of the World Wide Web.
 In particular,
 * It embodies a set of guiding principles the Web should follow such that it can be efficient and widely applicable.
 * It serves as the model for Web protocols e.g. HTTP.
-* It decribes the nature of [RESTful API](https://openclassrooms.com/courses/build-your-web-projects-with-rest-apis/examples-of-rest-apis),  the type of API that are widely used to provide/consume services over the Web.
+* It describes the nature of [RESTful API](https://openclassrooms.com/courses/build-your-web-projects-with-rest-apis/examples-of-rest-apis),  the type of API that are widely used to provide/consume services over the Web.

 Let us learn a bit more about REST so that we can better understand the rationale behind the design of the Web and better design/consume RESTful APIs.